Revision date: --

-The Asi-Orontes River Basin is a transboundary basin with a total area of about 24 660 km2 of which 69 percent is located in the Syrian Arab Republic, 23 percent in Turkey and 8 percent in Lebanon (Lehner et al, 2008) (Table 1 and Map).
+The Asi-Orontes River Basin is a transboundary basin with a total area of about 24 660 km2 of which 69 percent is located in the Syrian Arab Republic, 23 percent in Turkey and 8 percent in Lebanon (Lehner et al, 2008) (Table 1).
 The Asi-Orontes is the only river in the region flowing in northern direction, draining from western Asia to the Levant coastline of the Mediterranean Sea.
 The river rises in the mountains of Lebanon and flows 40 km in Lebanon to continue into the Syrian Arab Republic for about 325 km before arriving in Turkey for its last reach of 88 km to the Mediterranean Sea (UNESCO-IHE, 2002).
 The river rises in the great springs of Labweh on the east side of the Bekaa Valley and it runs in a northern direction, parallel with the coast, falling 600 m through a rocky gorge.
 Leaving this, it expands into the Qattinah Lake, having been dammed back in antiquity.
 The valley now widens out into the rich district of Hama, below which lie the broad meadow-lands of Amykes, containing the sites of ancient Apamea.
 This central Asi–Orontes valley ends at the rocky barrier of Jisr al-Hadid, where the river is diverted to the west and the plain of Antioch opens.
 Two large tributaries from the north, the Afrin and Karasu, reach it here through the former Lake of Antioch or Lake Amik, which is now drained through the artificial Nahr al-Kowsit channel.
 Passing north of the modern Antakya (ancient Antioch) the Asi–Orontes plunges southwest into a gorge and falls 50 m in 16 km to the sea just south of the little port of Samandagi.

 The average annual precipitation in the basin is estimated at 644 mm, although it varies all along the basin area.
 Annual average temperature of the entire Asi–Orontes River Basin is estimated at 16 ºC.
 Average temperature in the basin in January is 6 ºC, although it can drop to –1 ºC in the coldest places of the basin.
 In August, the average temperature reaches 25 ºC, rising to 28 °C in the hottest places (New et al, 2002).
 In the Lebanese part of the Asi–Orontes Basin, the climate is semi-arid to arid, with annual rainfall below 400 mm (Estephan et al, 2008).
 In the Syrian part, the western mountains receive precipitation ranging from 600 to 1 500 mm, while in the eastern parts of the basin it is much lower, ranging from 400 to 600 mm (FAO, 2006).
 The Turkish part of the basin is a transition zone between the Mediterranean and Eastern Anatolian climatic zones.
 While a southeastern climate prevails in the eastern part of this basin, the western parts is dominated by a Mediterranean climate.